 There are many ways to look at the test scores presented in this Report Card.
 The most important thing about the charts you've studied so far is to understand how your child is doing in comparison to students in the same grade throughout the state.
-The chart below is different in that it presents total student passing rates at your school for 2001 for the 12th grade proficiency test only.
+The chart below is different in that it presents total student passing rates at your school for 2001.
 The proficiency levels show you whether students have fallen short, reached or exceeded the minimum performance standards set for each student taking the test.
-Percentage Honors level is the highest performance level students can reach in Ohio in school year 2000-2001.
-If the Percentage Honors level (black) is larger than the Percentage Below Proficient level (light grey), then your school is doing better for more of its students.
+Percentage Advanced is the highest performance level students can reach in Ohio in school year 2000-2001.
+If the Percentage Advanced (black) is larger than the Percentage Below Proficient (light grey), then your school is doing better for more of its students.